DSquaredd/UPESparkdevProj/README.md

 In Spring 2022 I was part of the UPE Sparkdev Robotics team, we designed and built a fire extinguishing robot.
 We used arduino to program motor control and used ROS with a LIDAR sensor to detect obsticles.

-I was responsible of making sure the hardware was working corretly and programmming motor control, servo actuation, proximity sensor, and LEDs. occasionally had to solder parts.
+I was responsible of making sure the hardware was working corretly and programming motor control, servo actuation, proximity sensor, and LEDs. occasionally had to solder parts.

 Code provided is a draft to motor control, many issues present with sensor information and LIDAR connection.